Research

 One of the primary topics of study in the EMP Lab is empathy: the ability to vicariously resonate with and share the experiences and feelings of others.

 The EMP Lab examines when and why people feel and behave empathically toward others.
 This line of research is united by the framework that empathy is often a motivated choice: many apparent limitations of empathy may result from how people strategically weigh its costs and benefits.
-This research focuses on motivational factors that cause people to either down-regulate or up-regulate empathy, as well as emotion regulation mechanisms (e.g., reappraisal, situation selection, attention allocation) that shape empathic outcomes.
+This research focuses on motivational factors that cause people to either down-regulate or up-regulate empathy, as well as emotion regulation mechanisms (e.g., reappraisal, situation selection) that shape empathic outcomes.
+How do shared empathetic feelings and compassion wax and wane in response to large-scale events (such as pandemics, wars, and disasters), and what role do people play in actively turning those feelings up or down?
+We are interested in understanding the cognitive factors that might also predispose people to be more curious, open, and creative within their empathizing as well.

 RELATED PUBLICATIONS